briyanadityatama/goLoans/README.md

 - repay the loan - either partially or in full
 - extend the loan of a given client

+## Before RUN

+Make sure this project placed on your GOPATH/go or whatever your GOPATH name.

 ## Run

 ```